-UXCam is the market leader in mobile app optimization, consistently winning G2 awards for Most Implementable and Best Usability, with world class customer support and dedicated customer success managers there to help you meet your goals.
+UXCam is the market leader in mobile app optimization, consistently winning G2 awards for Most Implementable and Best Usability, with world-class customer support and dedicated customer success managers there to help you meet your goals.

-There is also the customizable dashboard which gives an overview of the KPIs currently being tracked depending on the app and needs of the teams.
+There is also the customizable dashboard which gives an overview of the KPIs currently being tracked depending on the app and the needs of the teams.
 Customizable dashboards are sharable, meaning if you notice an issue with the design of a screen, for example, you can share that dashboard with the design team for them to analyze.

 You can easily integrate UXCam with quantitative analytics and crash analytics tools to get a full picture of the users’ behavior.

 UXCam’s SDK is legal, safe and easy to implement.
 If you’d like some more technical details, you might be interested in Why UXCam has one of the best performing SDKs in the mobile app market.

 LiveSession allows you to replay user sessions on your application or website.
 It helps you to identify pages and elements with bugs and the most popular pages, elements, and features in your app.
 With this knowledge, you are able to improve your most popular features and adjust problematic ones.

 SessionCam is a software that helps you to analyze your website.
 The offered Session Recording will help you identify issues and improve the user experience.
 Features like heatmaps, recording of crashes, and user monitoring help you to get a complete overview of your users.